learn-co-curriculum/react-ts-custom-hooks/README.md

 One of the most powerful features of React hooks is that they give us the ability to share logic and state between multiple components by writing our own **custom hooks**.
-You've already encountered some custom hooks: the `useParams` and `useHistory` hooks from React Router are hooks that let us access the `params` and `history` objects from React Router in any component we want.
+You've already encountered some custom hooks: the `useParams` and `useNavigate` hooks from React Router are hooks that let us access the `params` and `navigate` objects from React Router in any component we want.
 In this lesson, you'll learn how to create your own custom hooks by extracting hooks-related logic out of components and into a reusable hook function.

 ## Setup

 This lesson has some starter code for a blog site using React Router.
-The data for the blog is saved in a `db.json` file, which we'll serve up using `json-server`.
+The data for the blog is saved in a `src/data/db.json` file, which we'll serve up using `json-server`.
 To get started, run `npm install`.
 Then, run `npm run server` to run our `json-server` backend in one terminal tab.
 Open another terminal tab and run `npm start` to run our React frontend.